frosas/php-misc/README.md

 A bunch of classes and functions to make working with PHP easier.
 Usability is preferred over performance.

+# Requirements

+- PHP errors and warnings are expected to break the code execution (preferably with an Exception)

 # Testing

 ```bash